lucassabreu/clockify-cli/README.md

-  out               Stops the last time entry project           List projects from a workspace report            List all time entries in the date ranges and with more data (format date as 2016-01-02) tags              List tags of workspace version           Version of the command workspace         List user's workspaces
+  out               Stops the last time entry project           List projects from a workspace report            List all time entries in the date ranges and with more data (format date as 2016-01-02) show              Show detailed information about one time entry tags              List tags of workspace version           Version of the command workspace         List user's workspaces